Table of contents

 Side Effects of Opioid Use

-When they are used responsibly as prescribed by a doctor, prescription opioid drugs provide effective relief from moderate to severe pain.
-However, when opioid drugs are abused, they can cause the following short-term side effects:
+Prescription opioid drugs provide effective relief from moderate to severe pain when they’re used properly.
+However, when opioid drugs are abused, they can cause some short-term side effects, like:

 - Depressed breathing